How to cope with loneliness

-- Keep all lines of communication open.
+4. Keep all lines of communication open.
 Having a chat with a friend or relative over the phone can be the next best thing to being with them.
 Or you can stay connected with loved ones online.
-Talk over Skype, exchange photos and keep up to date with the latest news from friends and family on social media or by email.
+Talk on a video call, exchange photos and keep up to date with the latest news from friends and family on social media or by email.

 5. Helping others is also a popular route to meet people, improve your mental health and do good for wider society.
 You'll not only give something back to your community, but it will also help you to feel more connected, involved and needed.
 There are lots of volunteering roles that need your skills and experience.

 6. Pride comes before a fall.
 Don’t be afraid to reach out to people and ask for help, companionship or just a chat.
 They may be feeling lonely too!